MukulMaheshwari/s3_api/README.md

 Terraform layout :
 - main.tf

-Rest of the files are cloned to loca from git repo while setup.
+Rest of the files are cloned to local from git repo while setup.

 It follows the following structure :
 - http://IP:PORT/list-bucket-content : Lists all buckets in your account